artrivas/I2-HOFI/README.md

 ### Link to the Paper
 You can access the full paper here : [Interweaving Insights: High-Order Feature Interaction for Fine-Grained Visual Recognition](https://link.springer.com/article/10.1007/s11263-024-02260-y)

-### Upcomming
+### Upcoming Updates
-We will soon release the model weights trained on the datasets listed in [DATASET.md](datasets/DATASET.md), allowing you to reproduce our results.
-Additionally, we’ll provide an inference script to facilitate result replication.
-For visualization purposes, we’re also preparing to release code for generating t-SNE plots to help you better understand and explore the model’s output.
+We're preparing to release several enhancements soon:
+- Pre-trained model weights for the datasets described in [DATASET.md](datasets/DATASET.md) to facilitate result reproduction.
+- An inference script for reproducing the results.
+- Releasing t-SNE plotting code for visualization and analysis of model outputs.

 ## Installation Guide